 Jackass Morwong is also caught in small quantities in state waters off NSW and Tasmania, and by the non-trawl sector of the fishery, although these landings are not large.
 These non-trawl catches are relatively small, compared to catches from the trawl sector, averaging 17 t per year from 1985-1994 and less than 1 t per year since 1995.
 In the 2021 assessment, these non-trawl catches have been included in the catch totals, with the non-trawl catch allocated to the eastern trawl and Tasmanian trawl fleet in the same proportion as the records of the trawl catch disposal record (CDR) catches allocated to these two fleets.
 Previous Jackass Morwong assessments excluded CDR totals from vessels in the non-trawl sector.
-State catches have been added to the Commonwealth catches, with NSW state catches included in the eastern trawl fleet, Victorian state catches split equally between the eastern and western trawl fleets.
-The small quantity of state catch from Victoria and Tasmania allocated to the western trawl fleet was not included in the western trawl fleet catch totals in the 2018 assessment report (Day and Castillo-Jordán, 2018b), but is included in the western trawl catch totals here (Table 3).
+State catches have been added to the Commonwealth catches, with NSW state catches included in the eastern trawl fleet, Victorian state catches split equally between the eastern and western trawl fleets and Tasmanian state catches split equally between the Tasmanian and western trawl fleets.
+The small quantity of state catch from Victoria and Tasmania allocated to the western trawl fleet was not included in the western trawl fleet catch totals in the 2018 assessment report (Day and Castillo-Jordán, 2018b), but is included in the western trawl catch totals here (Table 8.3).